 It’s been a bit noisy lately, so if you’re sensitive to the sounds of yelling kids, beeping trucks, and loud engines, bring some noise-canceling ear things if you have them.

-Saturday, August 23, from 2:30 to 4:30 at Kawaikui Beach Park.
+Saturday, October 25, from 3:30 to 5:30 at Kawaikui Beach Park.

 Kawaikui is on the far east end of Aina Haina, pretty much on the edge before entering Niu Valley going east.
 Free parking, shady trees, and a (public park) restroom.